shobhit/mac-setup/README.md

 $ brew bundle
 ```

-in directory that contains `Brewfile`.
+in a directory that contains `Brewfile`.

 ---